kupietools/ktwp-wp-plugin-add-details-previews/dev_notes_on_performance.md

 * * * * *

-This is an original version of addDetailsPreview(), which only included <p> content in the previews:
+This is an original version of addDetailsPreview(), which only included `<p>` tag content in the previews:

 ``` php
 function PonlyAddDetailsPreview() { /* this one only used <p> text in summary. add previews to <details> elements. */